 This introduction to affiliate marketing will teach you everything you need to know to start an online business idea.
 In this article, we will introduce you to the concept of affiliate marketing and discuss why a small business might need an affiliate program.
 We will teach you what affiliate marketing is and what it means to join a top affiliate network.

-First, we will go over the affiliate software that is used to create a self-hosted affiliate program.
+First, we will go over the free affiliate software that is used to create a self-hosted affiliate program.
 We’ll show you the benefits of affiliate marketing and why people prefer self-hosting affiliate programs to self-hosting affiliate programs over their traditional partners.

 If you are not entirely focused on affiliate marketing, but want to add additional revenue to your online efforts, you can add an affiliate link if it makes sense to you.
 If I have missed any affiliate programs that you believe will help your affiliate generate passive revenue through affiliate marketing, please do not hesitate to mention them in the comments below.

 I think that your website visitors and your social media followers can and must benefit from this.
 If you participate in an affiliate marketing program and select the product you wish to sell, the seller will provide you with an “affiliate code.”
 Choose the partner marketer of your choice for your company or for one of the partners in your program that you can use to promote your product with your support.